mermaid-js/mermaid/docs/mindmap.md

 ```
 ## Classes

-Again the synax for adding classes is similar to flowcharts and you can add classes using a tripple colon following a numver of css classes separated by space.
+Again the syntax for adding classes is similar to flowcharts and you can add classes using a tripple colon following a numver of css classes separated by space.
 In the following example one of the nodes has two custom classes attached urgent turning the background red and the text whiet and large increasing the font size:
 ```mermaid-example
 mindmap
     Root